 Your all-inclusive day at the Hilton Rose Hall Resort may resemble something like an early morning kayak on the calm Caribbean blue waters, followed by sipping an Appleton Rum at the swim-up bar, before tucking into an antipasti platter at Luca di Mare restaurant.
 Kids (and adults too) will love the lazy river and waterslides that compete with swimming in the sea.

-Go for an Oceanfront room which promises a private balcony with an unobstructed view of the sea, a coffeemaker loaded with Jamaican Blue Mountain coffee and sumptuous pillowtop mattresses.VACATION TIME »
+Go for an Oceanfront room which promises a private balcony with an unobstructed view of the sea, a coffeemaker loaded with Jamaican Blue Mountain coffee and sumptuous pillowtop mattresses.Check availability »